gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    The new Shared Key Identifier MUST be the old Shared Key Identifier incremented by 1.

-   Before sending the DTLS Finished message, the active SCTP-AUTH key SHOULD be switched to the new one, it MAY be sent using the old one (for example in the case of the client performing a full handshake or the server performing a session-resuming handshake).
+   After sending the DTLS Finished message, the active SCTP-AUTH key MUST be switched to the new one.
-   If the active SCTP-AUTH key is not switched to the new one before sending the DTLS Finished message, it MUST be switched to the new one immediately after sending the DTLS Finished message.

    Once the initial Finished message from the peer has been processed by DTLS, the SCTP-AUTH key with Shared Key Identifier 0 MUST be removed.